moira-212/ananya_nautiyal-google-hackathon/README.md

  #### class Circuit
  * A circuit contains primary inputs and outputs, and a number of interconnected gates.

  * The API for interacting with a Circuit includes functions to access the gates in the system.
-Functions you may use in your project include \a getPIGates() and \a getPOGates(), which return the inputs and outputs of the circuit.
-Also useful are \a setPIValues(), which the reference code uses to set the values of the inputs of the circuit, and \a clearGateValues() which it uses to clear the logical values after each simulation iteration.
+Functions you may use in your project include getPIGates() and getPOGates(), which return the inputs and outputs of the circuit.
+Also useful are setPIValues(), which the reference code uses to set the values of the inputs of the circuit, and clearGateValues() which it uses to clear the logical values after each simulation iteration.

  * An important thing to understand: we will use a special Gate type called a PI to represent the circuit's primary inputs.
 This isn't really a logic gate, it's just a way of making it easy to access the inputs.
-So, when you call \a getPIGates() you will get a vector of pointers to the special PI gates.
+So, when you call  getPIGates() you will get a vector of pointers to the special PI gates.

  * We don't use a special structure for the primary outputs (POs); instead we simply maintain a list of which gates drive the output values.
-So when you call \a getPOGates() you will get a vector of pointers to the normal gates that drive the outputs.
+So when you call getPOGates() you will get a vector of pointers to the normal gates that drive the outputs.

  * Lastly, note that there are a number of functions here that are only used when the initial representation of the circuit is constructed.
 (This is done for you by the yyparse() function (see main.cc).
 These functions are ones that you will never have to manipulate yourself, and